Skip to product information

 THE SCENT

 As one would hope, this oil smells ...
 ATEEK.
 It reeks of ancient awesomeness.
 Timeless old trees in primeval forests.
 Scents from another Time.
 Whispers of history long past.
+Yet it's surprisingly vibrant and lively, I presume because this was the first 3 days of distillation that was collected and reserved.
+Those first few days usually contain the most lively and zesty sesquiterpenes.
+Don't worry - the longevity is there, too.

 View full details